EvitaKnits/stitch-space/README.md

 -   Reference for using Vite instead of Create React App: https://www.freecodecamp.org/news/how-to-create-a-react-app-in-2024/
 -   This helped me figure out the mistake I made in the Vite setup where I put `express` in the wrong dependencies section: [Heroku troubleshooting docs](https://devcenter.heroku.com/articles/troubleshooting-node-deploys)
 -   The image on the 404 page is by [Noor Sethi on Unsplash](https://unsplash.com/@noorsethi?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash)
--   I used images from [Lorem Picsum](https://picsum.photos/) during development to give me plenty of data to work with
+-   I used images from [Lorem Picsum](https://picsum.photos/) during development to give me plenty of data to work with, and for the example pieces in the system that are not the Featured Artist pieces on the Home Page carousel.
 -   I used [Masonic](https://github.com/jaredLunde/masonic) library to handle tiling of pieces in places such as the Feed and Explore pages.

+- The images on the Featured Artists carousel on the home page have been sourced from [Unsplash](https://unsplash.com/):
+    - Photo titled 'Pandemic Times' is by [Swati H. Das](https://unsplash.com/photos/pink-blue-and-yellow-wooden-musical-instrument-mHkeT419LGM)
+    - Photo titled 'Dark Florals' is by [Ksenia Yakovleva](https://unsplash.com/photos/a-close-up-of-a-embroidery-on-a-black-cloth-with-a-pair-of-scissors-GkwoMPCmwDs)
+    - Photo titled 'Renaissance Woman' is by [Olga Kalinina](https://unsplash.com/photos/a-close-up-of-a-embroidery-on-a-table-k2jyiW9z9yc)

 I also used the documentation of all the elements included in this project: